 You grant Swarm a limited, non-exclusive, worldwide license to host, copy, process, transmit, index, display, and use your content as necessary to operate, secure, improve, moderate, and support the service and to provide the features you enable, including sharing and public publishing choices you configure.

-Terms of Service
+Terms of Use

 6. Public Sharing and Prompt Visibility

 Swarm separates prompt capture from prompt visibility.
-Public workspace visibility does not automatically make prompts public.
+Public space visibility does not automatically make prompts public.
 If you enable public prompt summaries or public full prompts, you are responsible for the consequences of publishing that content.

 Do not make content public unless you have the right to do so.